 - Beat on low until the ingredients are fully incorporated and the desired consistency is reached.

-- If the frosting is too thick, add an extra Tbsp of heavy cream.
+- If the frosting seems too thick, add an extra Tbsp of heavy cream.
 If it's too thin, add in another 1/4 cup of powdered sugar.

 - Stir by hand with a rubber spatula to get the frosting SUPER smooth.
 Place into a large piping bag fit with a Wilton 1M frosting tip.